mozilla-bteam/bmo/README.rst

   Default: 200

 BUGZILLA_ALLOW_INSECURE_HTTP
   This should never be set in production.
-It allows auth delegation and oauth over http.
+It allows oauth over http.

 BMO_urlbase
   The public URL for this instance.
 Note that if this begins with https://